Art in the Park 2019

-The 44th annual 'Art in the Park' in Cheltenham will start on Saturday 22nd June 2013 and will run for 4 weeks, until Sunday 21st July, with different artists exhibiting their work each week.
-The format of the event allows the art on offer to be highly affordable.
+The 50th annual 'Art in the Park' in Cheltenham will start on Saturday 22nd June 2019 and runs for 4 weeks, until Sunday 21st July, with different artists exhibiting their work each week.

 WEEK 1 Saturday 22nd June to Sat 29th June inclusive (8 days)